 After seeing the Flipper Zero was finally shipping, I tried to get one.
 Unfortunately, in Australia, getting the Flipper Zero officially was impossible.
 There seems to be a lot of demand for this little gadget.
 Fortunately, there were a few on eBay.

 The original Kickstarter campaign is here if you want to read about it.
 As you can see, it was behind schedule, missing its delivery deadline by about a year.
+But, to the credit of the team, they delivered on every single promise (which is rare).

 I ended up paying quite a premium as the Flipper Zero is a little hard to obtain, at least here in Australia.
 I am sure they’ll be easier to get in a few months and hopefully cheaper.

-After getting my beloved Flipper Zero, I set out, like most people who get these types of gadgets, to see what I could do.
-For such a small device, it can do infrared, NFC, GPIO, Button, 125 kHz RFID and most importantly: the ability to transmit and receive sub-GHz frequencies.
+After getting my beloved Flipper Zero, I set out, like most people who get these gadgets, to see what I could do.
+For such a small device, it can do infrared, NFC, GPIO, iButton, 125 kHz RFID and most importantly: the ability to transmit and receive sub-GHz frequencies.

-It’s important to taper your expectations.
-The Flipper Zero is not some magical Watch Dogs-inspired hacking device that will allow you to control traffic lights, security cameras or make ATMs give you money.
-It’s quite limited in what it can do and is very much a gadget for light pentesting and a gentle introduction to the world of software-defined radio.
+The Flipper Zero is not some magical Watch Dogs-inspired hacking device that will allow you to control traffic lights, control security cameras or make ATMs give you money.
+It’s quite limited in what it can do and is very much a gadget for light pentesting and a gentle introduction to the world of sub-frequencies.

 The Flipper Zero most interested me for its ability to work with sub-GHz frequencies (frequencies below 1 GHz).
 This allows you to read key fobs like modern wireless car key fobs, garage door openers, ceiling fan remotes and many other devices that use sub-GHz frequencies.

 Before buying the Flipper Zero, you should know that many modern sub-GHz devices, such as garage doors, leverage a security concept called rolling codes.
-Simply put, it means your remote and device that receives the button presses are keyed and, leveraging some secret seed, transmit a different code each time.
+Simply put, it means your remote and device that receives the button presses are keyed and, leveraging some secret seed, transmits a different code each time.

 My first attempt to clone my wireless car key fob and garage door failed.
 You’re presented with a lock icon in the Sub-GHz menu when you do a read if it’s using rolling codes.
 The stock firmware will not let you save these, but third-party firmware (I recommend one below) will.